 “Everybody says say something, say something, say something ...

 The music video for this song was shot in one continuous take, following Timberlake and Stapleton, as well as a choir and other musicians around a beautiful industrial theater.
-It also appears that the raw take on vocals were recorded during the video shoot, which adds value to how great it really is!
+It also appears that the raw take on vocals were recorded during the video shoot, which adds value to how beautiful the production really is!
 Just take a look below.

 The rest of Man of the Woods is set to release on February 2nd, 2018 (the Friday just before his big Superbowl Halftime performance on Sunday, February 4th.)
 The album release date was well planned with the timing of the big upcoming performance and he will - in no doubt - perform his new hits and likely bring out a guest or two for the performance.
 Who else will he feature on his new work?
 Well, we're wondering the same thing, JT.

 Tyler J. Drinnen, is the Founder and Editor in Chief of iTEM MAGAZINE,

 a poet and freelance fashion writer, photographer and abstract visual content producer.

 He holds a Bachelor of Arts in Communication and Media Studies from Sonoma State University, where he wrote a weekly Opinion Column For

 The Star, dabbled with his own radio podcast format, titled Saturday Nite Scandal, and helped to create one of the first of 25 Professional Student Lead PR Firms in the USA.

 From there on, he continued his work by interning with Sonoma Discoveries Magazine and then shortly after wrote and interned for Fashion School Daily, where he solidified his love for feature writing and working with emerging talents from around the world.